elastic/elasticsearch-net-example/README.md

 W00t!
 We have documents!

-A few things to note here by looking at the meta data of one of the returned hits; `_index` tells us what index the document belongs to, which in this case is `nusearch` as expected since that's what we set as our default index.
+A few things to note here by looking at the meta data of one of the returned hits, the objects within the `hits.hits` array; `_index` tells us what index the document belongs to, which in this case is `nusearch` as expected since that's what we set as our default index.
 However, the keen observer will have noticed that we never specified a type and yet `_type` here is `feedpackage`.
 How did that happen?

 Since we did not explicitly set a type for the index request, NEST automatically inferred the type `feedpackage` from the C# POCO type name.